 - Open the ArcGIS Data Store Configuration wizard.

-- Specify the URL of the GIS Server site.
+- Specify the fully qualified name of one of the machines in the GIS Server site.

-The URL is in the format https://gisserver.domain.com:6443.
+The name is in the format gisserver.domain.com.
 Use the same GIS Server site as you did when configuring the primary relational data store or the other machines in your tile cache or spatiotemporal big data store.

 - Type the user name and password of the ArcGIS Server primary site administrator and click Next.